 In other cases, you should be able to create the discount you need as a registration discount.

 This article provides information on setting up order discounts in your Arlo platform including a description of what each discount setting achieves.

-- As they do not belong to an event or registration, they will not factor in event revenue reporting.
+- As they do not belong to an course or registration, they will not factor in course revenue reporting.

 - Order discount information is only provided in the order details and not included in most reporting, e.g. if you want to report on how much each registrant paid.

-- There are also limited criteria and setup options for order discounts.
+- There are limited criteria and setup options for order discounts.

 The discount's name is visible on the management platform and to the registrant/order contact on the website checkout and the invoice.
-The description is only visible to admins within the management platform.
+The description is only visible to administrators within the management platform.

-The discount priority ensures that discounts are applied in the correct order when:
+The Priority setting ensures that discounts are applied in the correct order when:

-- There are multiple discounts available for an event/order, and
+- There are multiple discounts available for a course/order, and

 - One or more of the discounts are not allowed to be combined on the order.